mjhaskell/cpp_tutorials/eigen/README.md

 there is no temporary object stored that equals B+C to then be copied into A (which is what happens normally).
 This is an issue if you tried to do `A = A.transpose()`, because A is being changed while doing the operation.
 This can cause very unexpected behavior.
-Eigen was designed really well still.
+Eigen was designed really well, so there is a solution to avoid the issue!
 For matrix multiplication operations, temporary values are stored.
 So `A = A*x` or even `A *= x` do not have any problems.
 The main functions to pay attention to are `transpose()` and block operations that overlap on the same matrix.
 See [here](https://eigen.tuxfamily.org/dox/group__TopicAliasing.html) for more information.